 We work with a number of third-party contract manufacturers for production of our product candidates.
-For the manufacturing of P-BCMA-101 we currently have relationships with two global contract manufacturing companies, Lonza Group and WuXi AppTec, Inc., from which we receive clinical supplies and on which we may rely on for commercial manufacturing.
-For the P-PSMA-101 Phase 1 clinical trial, we are utilizing C3i, a contract manufacturer in Montreal, Quebec affiliated with the University of Montreal Hospital.
+For the manufacturing of P-PSMA-101 Phase 1 clinical trial, we are utilizing C3i, a contract manufacturer in Montreal, Quebec affiliated with the University of Montreal Hospital.
+For the manufacturing of P-BCMA-ALLO1 we have a relationship with WuXi AppTec, Inc., from which we receive clinical supplies and on which we may rely on for commercial manufacturing.
+We have also initiated tech transfer to potentially allow manufacturing of P-BCMA-ALLO1 in our pilot plant.
 For our other product candidates, we are evaluating various third-party manufacturers for clinical supply.
 We also work with a variety of suppliers to provide our manufacturing raw materials and we currently source our media from Stemcell and DNA components from Aldevron.
 We believe that our relationships with our contract manufacturers and suppliers are good.

 We also have an internal pilot GMP manufacturing facility in San Diego adjacent to our headquarters to develop and manufacture preclinical materials and clinical supplies for Phase 1 and Phase 2 clinical trials.
 We commenced operations in this facility in the second half of 2020.
-We plan to use the pilot facility initially for manufacturing our P-MUC1C-ALLO1 program.
+We began GMP manufacturing in Q3 2021 and are using the pilot facility initially for manufacturing our P-MUC1C-ALLO1 program.
 In the future, we may also build one or more commercial manufacturing facilities for any approved product candidates.